 The course will utilize a traditional lecture format with discussion and hands-on experience.
-Student initiative, decision-making, and responsibility are emphasized throughout the course.
-Your willingness to accept responsibility is essential for
+Student initiative, decisionmaking, and responsibility are emphasized throughout the course.
+Your willingness to accept responsibility is essential for success in the class.

 Grading Policy

 Grading Breakdown